Core concepts

 Node

-A node supports the resources and services necessary for running containerized applications and includes the Kubernetes node agent (kubelet), which enables communication with the control plane, allowing the control plane to schedule containers on the node.
+Each node provides the necessary resources and services to run containerized applications and includes the Kubernetes node agent, kubelet, which communicates with the control plane to allow container scheduling.

 Node pool

-, which holds the name of the node pool as its value.
+with the node pool's name as its value.

-- During the initial node pool creation, the latest Kubernetes version set for the cluster is selected.
-After that, each node pool can be independently updated and managed.
+- When the initial node pool is created, the latest supported Kubernetes version is selected.
+Node pools can be managed and updated independently afterward.

 CNI